ReDI-School/intro-java/lesson5/index.md

 }
 ```

-Where a `while` loop is mostly used to run statements until the condition changes to false `for` loops are often used
+Where a `while` loop is mostly used to run statements until the condition changes to false, `for` loops are often used
 to run the codeblock CODE TO EXECUTE between the `{` and `}` for a given amount of times.
 For this kind of loop it needs to be specified where to start which is done in the INITIALIZATION part.
 When to stop is defined in the CONDITION part.
 This condition is equal to the while loop a boolean expression.